On the Efficiency of Energy Markets with Non-Merchant Storage: Market Model and Definitions

 \subsection{Market-Clearing Formulation}

 In the market-clearing problem with non-merchant storage, the storage does not submit price-quantity bids.
 However, storage operational constraints~\eqref{eq:stor_bound}-\eqref{eq:stor_bal_1}, and in some cases \eqref{eq:stor_end}, are included in the clearing.
 The storage is used as an asset to move cheap energy between time periods, similar to the way that power lines can be included in the market clearing to move energy between nodes or zones.
 As we focus on the time-linking effects of storage, network constraints are excluded for simplicity.
-The addition of network constraints would, however, not alter our main results\ifarxiv{\footnote{Storage can also modify the dispatch between buses of the system and have an impact on line congestions, which is studied in \cite{weibelzahl2018effects}.}}\fi.
+The addition of network constraints would, however, not alter our main results.
+Storage can also modify the dispatch between nodes of the system and have an impact on line congestions, which is studied in \cite{weibelzahl2018effects}.

-We consider two versions of the market clearing with non-merchant storage, namely, a \naive{} and a \looka{} market.
-In the \textit{\looka{}} market, \eqref{eq:stor_end} is included in the optimization problem, which gives the market operator the option to set the end-of-horizon storage level with future market horizons in mind.
-In the \textit{\naive{}} market on the other hand, this constraint is omitted.
-The \looka{} market-clearing problem for the time periods $t \in \mathcal{T}$, denoted by $\text{\LA}(\mathcal{T})$, is
+We consider two versions of the market clearing with non-merchant storage, namely, a free and a constrained market.
+In the \textit{constrained} market, \eqref{eq:stor_end} is included in the optimization problem, which gives the market operator the option to enforce an optimal end-of-horizon storage level by considering future market horizons.
+In the \textit{free} market on the other hand, this constraint is omitted.
+The constrained market-clearing problem for the time periods $t \in \mathcal{T}$, denoted by $\textbf{C}(\mathcal{T})$, is